SitePen/dstore/README.md

 A computed property may be defined on the schema, by using the the `dstore/ComputedProperty` class.
 With a computed property, we can define a `getValue()` method to compute the value to be returned when a property is accessed.
 We can also define a `dependsOn` array to specify which properties we depend on.
 When the property is accessed or any of the dependent property changes, the property's value will be recomputed.
 The `getValue` is called with the values of the properties defined in the `dependsOn` array.

 With a computed property, we may also want to write a custom put() method if we wish to support assignments to the computed property.
 A put() method may often need to interact with the parent object to compute values and determine behavior.
-They can access the parent object from `this.parent`.
+They can access the parent object from `this._parent`.

 Here is an example of a schema that with a computed property, `fullName`: